-This limestone block was discovered at the Karakuyu village of Torbali in Izmir province in 2007.
+This limestone block was discovered at the Karakuyu village of Torbalı in İzmir province in 2007.
 It depicts the relief of a male figure holding a spear and carrying a bow but the surving piece shows only a part of the lower body of the figure.
 Dimentions of the block is about 1.3 meter in height and 1 meter in width although originnal must have been at least twice the current size.
-The right side of the block also has a rather damaged remains of a Luvian inscription, which mentions partially damaged names of Great King Tarkasnawa and Land of Mira according to Tekoglu.
-Tarkasnawa, King of Mira is a known vassal ruler of Mira from Hittite sources, who also has a well known monument in Karabel.
-Usage of Great King title complicates the matters, and may suggest a post Hittite Empire period dating.
-The stele is currently in Izmir Archeological Museum.
+The right side of the block also has a rather damaged remains of a Luwian inscription, reading of which remains under discussion.
+The stele is currently in İzmir Archeological Museum.

 Click on the pictures for larger images.